A sweeping new study sheds light on butterflies' origins

 DANIEL: She has another reason for being excited about these findings.

-BRISCOE: More than any other place in the world, butterflies were sacred to the ancient people of Mesoamerica.
+BRISCOE: Butterflies were sacred to the ancient people of Mesoamerica.
 They were thought to be the souls of ancestors.

 DANIEL: For Akito Kawahara, the ancestor who's front of mind is his dad, of course, who he told about this project right as it was beginning in 2014.